Argentina Global Business Entities Guide Slovenia Limited Liability Company

 • The annual accounts;

-• Encumbrances of the share;
+• Encumbrances on the shares; and

 • Merger and demerger documents.

-In Slovenia there is the register of 'beneficial ownership' (UBO Register) and d.o.o. must enter the ultimate beneficial owner to the UBO Register.
+In Slovenia, there is the register of 'beneficial ownership' (UBO Register) and d.o.o. must enter the ultimate beneficial owner to the UBO Register.

-In Slovenia there is a register of non-possessory liens and pledged movable property which is a database on liens, prohibitions of transfer and burdens on movable property.
+In Slovenia, there is a register of non-possessory liens and pledged movable property which is a database on liens, prohibitions of transfer and burdens on movable property.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-One or more executives (directors) who represent the company and manage the business of the company.
+One (1) or more executives (directors) who represent the company and manage the business of the company.

 How are the members of the executive body appointed, dismissed and replaced?

-They are appointed, dismissed and replaced by the resolution of the shareholder(s).
+They are appointed, dismissed, and replaced by the resolution of the shareholder(s).
 If the company has a Supervisory Board, they appoint and dismiss the directors.
+Any changes must be registered with AJPES.

 Is it possible to appoint corporate directors or must all directors be natural persons?

 Only natural persons can be appointed as directors.
-Corporations or other entities cannot be appointed as directors.
+Corporations or other entities cannot be appointed as directors:

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?